greg-raven/grus/_posts/2014-02-06-senator-jeff-sessions-comments-on-new-admin-immigration-order-bypassing-congress.md

 ---
-title: "Senator Jeff Sessions comments on new admin immigration order bypassing Congress"
+title: "Jeff Sessions comments on new immigration order bypassing Congress"
 layout: post
 categories:
 - information
 tags:
 - amnesty
 - immigration
-- Jeff Sessions
 ---

 > WASHINGTON --- U.S. Sen. Jeff Sessions (R-AL), a senior member of the Senate Judiciary Committee, commented on the Administration's latest executive immigration decree which loosens immigration screening standards for those who may pose a threat to national security: